Welcome to Cape Bernese

 The Bernese Mountain Dog Kennel

-This website is about the Bernese Mountain Dog – our Bernese Mountain Dogs, and about our Bernese Mountain Dog puppies.
+This website is about Bernese Mountain Dogs – our Bernese Mountain Dogs, and about our Bernese Mountain Dog puppies.
 And it is about our Kennel “Cape Bernese”.

-We would like to introduce us and our wonderful dogs.
+We would like to introduce us and our magnificent dogs.
 We invite you to share our delight and rapture for our dogs and for this breed.

 You are welcome to join us on the wave of enthusiasm for Bernese Mountain Dogs.